dhavalsavalia/Plinx/docs/development/design-philosophy.md

 # Design Philosophy

-This page outlines the core design principles that guided the development of Plinx 1.0.0.
+This page outlines the core design principles that guided the development of Plinx.
 Understanding these principles provides insight into why certain design choices were made.

 ## Core Principles